Private tenants

 Responsibilities

-There are also things you agree to as part of your tenancy agreement, such as:
+There are a number of things you agree to as part of your tenancy agreement, such as:

 - paying your rent and service charges on time